keshava/energy-transitions-lab/README.md

 find the token on your [SDU account page](https://www.SDU.com/me/account).

-Once you download the token to your local machine, you can drag & drop the token onto the settings page of the Xrathus extension for JupyterLab.
+Once you download the token to your local machine, you can drag & drop the token onto the settings page of the SDU extension for JupyterLab.

 ## Overview